Paul Yates Northern Ireland, 1954-Present

 Born in Belfast in 1954, Yates began writing and painting at an early age encouraged by his then high school English teacher, the artist, Jack Pakenham.
 His paintings were first exhibited at the Tom Caldwell Gallery in Belfast at the age of 18.

-Recently one of his works was acquired for the legendary La Colombe d’Or collection in the South of France.
-Yates has a high cull rate and works may remain in his studio for many years before the right brush strokes or mark-makings brings them “into land” as he is wont to say.
+Recently, one of his works was acquired for the legendary La Colombe d’Or collection in the South of France.
+Yates is a perfectionist and works may remain in his studio for many years before the right brush strokes or mark-makings brings them “into land” as he is wont to say.